5 Reasons Hotels Should Offer Online Check-In

 Adoption of cutting-edge technologies can therefore improve hotel's reputation in the eyes of customers.
 Hotels that offer innovative online services can be seen as more modern, reliable, and aligned with customer needs.
 Offering a state-of-the-art digital experience can increase customer loyalty.

 How can Hotelbuddy help?

-Hotelbuddy provides hotels with simple check-in solutions that integrate with the hotel’s communication channels and invite guests to check in, book extra services, and prepay prior to their arrival.
-Using the Hotelbuddy web-based solution, the guests do not need to download yet another app on their phone.
-They can check-in online and receive their room number and digital keys via e-mail or text message, allowing them to enter the room with their smartphones.
+Hotelbuddy provides hotels with a complete solution that integrates with the hotel’s PMS and invites guests to use their mobile phone to check in, book extra services, prepay prior to their arrival, open room doors and much more!
+Using the Hotelbuddy web-based solution, the guests do not need to download any apps on their phones to access the self-service area.

-To summarize, the adoption of contactless technology such as self-check-in is a trend that is expected to continue throughout 2022 and beyond as more hotels move towards digitalization to improve guest experience and meet evolving demands for prompt hassle-free solutions during their travel.
+To summarise, the adoption of contactless technology such as self-check-in is a trend that is expected to continue throughout 2023 and beyond as more hotels move towards digitalisation to improve the guest experience and meet evolving demands for prompt hassle-free solutions during their travel.